Detailed itinerary

 the town's architecture has been preserved and restored.
 This

-leaders alike, and wandering the streets and narrow alleyways
+and wandering the streets and narrow alleyways brings hours of

-brings hours of pleasure and discovery.
-Today's trade is in
+pleasure and discovery.
+Today's trade is in ceramics, wood-ware,

-ceramics, wood-ware, paintings and tailoring.
-There is something
+paintings and tailoring.
+There is something here for everyone

-My Son, another World Heritage of Vietnam, or a boat trip to the
+World Heritage of Vietnam, or a boat trip to the handicraft

-handicraft villages of Kim Bong carpentry, Thanh Ha ceramics or
+villages of Kim Bong carpentry, Thanh Ha ceramics or simply

 Day 8 Sai Gon

-and transferred to your hotel.
-In the afternoon, there is much for
+Airport and transferred to your hotel.
+In the afternoon, there

-you to discover on your own, how about scooting off on cyclos to
+is much for you to discover on your own, how about scooting off

 Vietnamese version of a department store for some shopping - the